 Moderate physical values relating to the geological importance of the fan, scarp and moraine landforms, the productive soils (with irrigation) and associated agricultural land uses, and the patterns of rural shelterbelts, shade, and specimen trees framing open areas of pastoral land.

-Moderate associative values relating to the mana whenua associations of the area, the historic heritage of European pastoral farming, and the shared and recognised values of the area as a swathe of predominantly pastoral land ‘greenbelt’ on the southwestern edge of Waānaka, as a spacious rural transition between the urban area and mountains and as an area of rural working character.
+Moderate associative values relating to the mana whenua associations of the area, the historic heritage of European pastoral farming the rural transition between the urban area and mountains and as an area of rural working character.